namanhd/discord-haskell-extensions/README.md

 cogs = [baseCog, moderationCog, gamesCog]
 ```

+## Planned features

+- Support for "menus" that listen to reaction "buttons" for user interactions
+- Owner and role checks for commands
+- A function to expose help details of the command hierarchy to easily walk through commands and build a custom help command
+- Voice and music-botting support (this isn't in `discord-haskell` so I'll have to roll up my own implementation, which is potentially difficult)

 ## Inspiration

 Noglobot started and still is maintained as a `discord.py` bot.
 As a result, a lot of these features were inspired by functionality from `discord.py`, namely the use of converters and cogs.